Internal communications may not be the first thing you think of but it actually has a big role in impacting a major metric at your company: turnover.

-- Teams that are engaged and aligned with an organization are more likely to stay.
+- Teams that are engaged and aligned with an organisation are more likely to stay.
 Highly engaged employees are 87% less likely to leave their companies than their less engaged counterparts.

 - The benefits of engagement extend beyond turnover, as companies with engaged employees outperform those without by 202%.
 This impacts financial goals as companies with engaged employees pull in 2.5x more revenues compared to competitors with low engagement levels.

-The bottom line is, increasing employee engagement can ensure that workers are interested in their jobs and play a key role in contributing to organizational success.
+The bottom line is, increasing employee engagement can ensure that workers are interested in their jobs and play a key role in contributing to organisational success.

 Cost of employee turnover